Tommy Sands: Later films

 Sands had a support role in the feature film Ensign Pulver (1964) at Warners.
 He guest starred on Slattery's People ("Question: Why the Lonely?...
 Why the Misbegotten?") and had a support role in the war feature None But the Brave (1965), starring and directed by Frank Sinatra.
+He received poor reviews for the latter which resulted in Sands punching out a critic.

 Sands guest starred on Kraft Suspense Theatre ("A Lion Amongst Men", which earned him good reviews), Combat! ("More Than a Soldier"), Valentine's Day ("For Me and My Sal"), Mr. Novak ("Let's Dig a Little Grammar", "And Then I Wrote..."), Branded ("That the Brave Endure"), Bonanza ("The Debt"), and Hawaii Five-O ("No Blue Skies").

 Career decline

 Sands divorced Nancy Sinatra in 1965.
 "The doors to Hollywood seemed to slam shut after the divorce from Nancy", he said.
 "I couldn't get acting roles, my singing career on TV and in films was over."
 His last feature to date was The Violent Ones (1967) in which Sands had a supporting role.
 He moved to Hawaii in 1967.